karnauskas/cloudformation-ruby-dsl/README.md

     2 - there are differences between an existing stack and your template
 ```
 - `validate`: run validation against the stack definition
-- `create`: create a new stack from the output
+- `create`: create a new stack from the output (takes optional `--s3-bucket` to upload the template to the specified S3 bucket prior to creating the stack)
-- `update`: update an existing stack from the output.
+- `update`: update an existing stack from the output (takes optional `--s3-bucket` to upload the template to the specified S3 bucket prior to creating the stack).
 Produces following exit codes:
 ```
     0 - update finished successfully
     1 - no updates to perform, stack doesn't exist, unable to update immutable parameter or tag, AWS ServiceError exception